This fun quilt-as-you-go block uses foundation piecing to create flying geese. Give it a try!

 I’ve said it before, but I think quilt-as-you-go (QAYG) gets a bad rap.
 People tend to think it’s only for log-cabin style blocks (which can be amazing in their own right), but I’ve been playing around with other techniques.
 I’ve written two tutorials so far, the Bloomin’ Quilt-As-You-Go Panel Tutorial and the Easy Big Stripes Quilt-As-You-Go Panel Tutorial.
 If you’ve never done QAYG, I recommend starting with the Easy Big Stripes tutorial before attempting either the Bloomin’ or North West tutorials.

-I originally blogged about the North West Quilt-As-You-Go Panel here, when I made a pillow for the Crafters for Courage auction.
 This technique creates sort of a flying-geese effect without the normal piecing required.
 If you have any questions about my tutorial, just leave them in the comments and I’ll try and help you out and/or modify the tutorial so it makes more sense.

 - Quilting fabric in two color ranges